Anton Bruckner: The Vienna period

-Bruckner was a renowned organist in his day, impressing audiences in France in 1869, and the United Kingdom in 1871, giving six recitals on a new Henry Willis organ at Royal Albert Hall in London and five more at the Crystal Palace.
+Bruckner was a renowned organist in his day, impressing audiences in France in 1869, and the United Kingdom in 1871, giving six recitals on a new Henry Willis organ at the Royal Albert Hall in London and five more at the Crystal Palace.
 Though he wrote no major works for the organ, his improvisation sessions sometimes yielded ideas for the symphonies.
-He taught organ performance at the Conservatory; among his students were Hans Rott and Franz Schmidt.
+He taught organ performance at the Conservatory; amongst his students were Hans Rott and Franz Schmidt.
 Gustav Mahler, who called Bruckner his "forerunner", attended the conservatory at this time.

 Bruckner was a lifelong bachelor who made numerous unsuccessful marriage proposals to teenage girls.
-One such was the daughter of a friend, called Louise; in his grief he is believed to have written the cantata "Entsagen" (Renunciation).
+One such was the daughter of a friend, called Louise; in his grief he is believed to have written the cantata Entsagen (Renunciation).
 His affection for teenage girls led to an accusation of impropriety where he taught music, and while he was exonerated, he decided to concentrate on teaching boys afterwards.
 His calendar for 1874 details the names of girls who appealed to him, and the list of such girls in all his diaries was very long.
 In 1880 he fell for a 17-year-old peasant girl in the cast of the Oberammergau Passion Play.
-His interest in teenage girls seems to have been motivated by his fear of sin; he believed that (unlike older women) he could be certain that he was marrying a virgin.
-His unsuccessful proposals to teenagers continued when he was past his 70th birthday; one prospect, Berlin hotel chambermaid Ida Buhz, came near to marrying him but broke off the engagement when she refused to convert to Catholicism.Wilson.
+His unsuccessful proposals to teenagers continued when he was past his 70th birthday; one prospect, a hotel chambermaid in Berlin named Ida Buhz, came near to marrying him but broke off the engagement when she refused to convert to Catholicism.Wilson.
 C. (1966), Chords and Discords: Purely Personal Opinions on Music, Crown Publishers, p.40 He suffered from periodic attacks of depression, with his numerous failed attempts to find a female companion only adding to his unhappiness.

 In July 1886, the Emperor decorated him with the Order of Franz Joseph.
 He most likely retired from his position at the University of Vienna in 1892, at the age of 68.
 He wrote a great deal of music that he used to help teach his students.

 Bruckner died in Vienna in 1896 at the age of 72.
 He is buried in the crypt of the monastery church at Sankt Florian, immediately below his favorite organ.
-He had always had a morbid fascination with death and dead bodies, and left explicit instructions regarding the embalming of his corpse.
+He had always had a fascination with death and dead bodies, and left explicit instructions regarding the embalming of his corpse.

 The Anton Bruckner Private University for Music, Drama, and Dance, an institution of higher education in Linz, close to his native Ansfelden, was named after him in 1932 (as the "Bruckner Conservatory Linz" until 2004).
 The Bruckner Orchestra Linz was also named in his honor.